abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 - ABP has two fundamental base classes for entities: `AggregateRoot` and `Entity`. **Aggregate Root** is one of the **Domain Driven Design (DDD)** concepts.
 See [entity document](../../Entities.md) for details and best practices.
 - `Book` entity inherits `AuditedAggregateRoot` which adds some auditing properties (`CreationTime`, `CreatorId`, `LastModificationTime`... etc.) on top of the `AggregateRoot` class.
 - `Guid` is the **primary key type** of the `Book` entity.
-- Used **data annotation attributes** in this code for EF Core mappings.
-Alternatively you could use EF Core's [fluent mapping API](https://docs.microsoft.com/en-us/ef/core/modeling) instead.

 #### BookType Enum